New health trends of 2021, getting fit with a plan

-Harlingen, Texas (KVEO)—If your plan in 2021 is to ditch the pandemic pounds, you are going to need to have a plan.
+HARLINGEN, Texas (KVEO) — If your goal in 2021 is to ditch the pandemic pounds, you are going to need to have a plan.

 A new survey by Gelesis, a biotechnology company, revealed 71 million Americans have gained weight during the pandemic.